nefD/randogame/README.md

-This is a browser based adventure roguelike game I'm working on here and there.
+This is a browser based adventure roguelike game I'm working on here and there built with React and Redux.
 It's got some pretty neat features but only a bare minimum of content.
 Here's what's in:

 * Procedural world egeneration for each new game
 * Biomes with their own unique item and creature spawn tables